Synchronization by noise for stochastic differential equations driven by fractional Brownian motion: Abstract

 \section{Abstract}

 We investigate synchronization by noise for stochastic differential equations (SDEs) driven by a fractional Brownian motion (fbm) with Hurst index $H\in(0,1)$.
 Provided that the SDE has a negative top Lyapunov exponent, we show that a weak form of synchronization occurs.
-To this aim we use tools from stochastic dynamical systems, random dynamical systems and a support theorem for SDEs driven by fractional noise.~In particular, we characterize the support of an invariant measure of a random dynamical system in a non-Markovian setting.
+To this aim we use tools from stochastic dynamical systems, random dynamical systems and characterize the support of an invariant measure of a random dynamical system in a non-Markovian setting.

 {\bf Keywords:} stochastic dynamical system, random dynamical system, fractional Brownian motion, negative Lyapunov exponent, synchronization by noise.\\ {\bf MSC (2020):} 60G22, 60F99, 37H30.